Mohammed-Saajid/Privato/README.md

 Then, open your browser and go to `http://localhost:5173`.

+## Make Commands
+- `make help`: List all available make commands.
+- `make install`: Install the required dependencies.
+- `make install-dev`: Install development dependencies.
+- `make test`: Run the test suite.
+- `make run`: Start the FastAPI Development server.
+- `make clean`: Remove temporary files and directories.
+- `make deploy`: Build and run the Docker container.
+- `make down`: Stop and remove the Docker container.

 ## Docs
-For more detailed documentation, visit the [Privato Documentation](https://github.com/Mohammed-Saajid/privato).
+For more detailed documentation, visit the [Privato Documentation](https://mohammed-saajid.github.io/Privato/).